blaenk/blaenk.github.io/provider/notes/haskell.markdown

   return (a', b')
 ```

 It's then possible to define a `parPair` function in terms of `evalPair` that evaluates the pair's components in parallel.
 However, the `rpar` strategy only evaluates to WHNF, restricting the evaluation strategy.
-We could instead use `rdeepseq` --- a strategy to evaluate to normal form --- by wrapping `rdeepseq` with `rpar`.
+We could instead use `rdeepseq`---a strategy to evaluate to normal form---by wrapping `rdeepseq` with `rpar`.
 The `rparWith` combinator allows the wrapping of strategies in this manner:

 ``` haskell
 rdeepseq :: NFData a => Strategy a